Kirikou et la sorcière (Kirikou And The Sorceress)(1998)

 The Eagle Huntress(2016)

 Inspiring documentary about a 13 year-old girl seeking to defy tradition and become an eagle hunter in her isolated Mongolian community.

 As women around the world continue to push for equality between the sexes, this film documents one teenage girl’s resilience and defiance in the face of her community’s traditions whilst containing some unbelievably gorgeous scenes of Mongolia’s diverse mountainous regions.Read more

-A courageous teenage girl follows in the footsteps of her ancestors in sailing across the Oceanic seas, accompanied by a demi-god called Maui.
+A courageous teenager follows in the footsteps of her ancestors in sailing across the Oceanic seas, accompanied by the demi-god called Maui.

 Hugely successful on release, this Disney film is a breath of fresh air, exploring the little-addressed traditions of the Oceanic people without sacrificing any of the warmth, accessibility and wit that make Disney films so hugely popular.
 Consider the coconut.Read more